ddhami3/Technical-Debt-Assessment/README.md

 - Technical debt percentage for each domain to identify the domain with the highest tech debt.
 - Overall tech debt score and percentage to assess the total tech debt.

+## In the above screenshot, one can see percentage of 69% which means
+- A Moderate level of Techinacal Debt in an organization
+- Application domain has the greatest Technical Debt